Ritwik-IITM/Computer_Vision/README.md

 # Colored object detection
-Detect an object of any color using OpenCV and Python
+Detect colored multiple objects of pink and yellow color using OpenCV and Python chnage the BGR color space pixel values of colored object of interest in the lines of code to detect